nodejs/node-addon-api/doc/value.md

 Napi::Env Env() const;
 ```

-Returns the `Env` environment this value is associated with.
+Returns the `Napi::Env` environment this value is associated with.

 ### IsEmpty